raycoll/tls-cipher-scan/README.md

 Finds the ciphers a TLS endpoint supports and infers its preferences

 # Requirements
-* Openssl, ideally 1.0.2.
-Using an older version will constrain the ciphers attempted
-* python 2.7.9 or greater
+* Openssl in the script's PATH.
+Ideally 1.0.2+

 # Usage
 ```cipher_pref_scan.py endpoint [port]```